johnmutuma5/Notes/DevOps/docker_main.md

 On running the above command, we get an error that `node_modules` is missing!!
 Let's talk about bookmarking volumes below.

 ###### Bookmarking volumes
+Bookmarked volumes are called anonymous volumes in docker.

 When we set up the volume mapping above, we are essentially instructing docker to reference every directory and file in `/app` from the present working directory in the local filesystem.
 Remember, we don't have `node_modules` in the local filesystem as we had deleted these earlier.
 We however have it inside the container as the image ran the `npm install` command.
 This is being overlooked because of the reference we have created with the volume mapping.
 The solution is to instruct docker not to create a volume mapping for `node_modules`, and any other paths that we'd like to retain reference back to the container.
 This is referred to as `bookmarking volumes`.
 We still use the `-v` option but without the `:` as this creates a mapping.
 To bookmark the volumes on the container, we'll just specify their paths in the container as follows;

 > _ ... -v /app/nod_modules ..._